A BRIEF HISTORY......OF KIRKBY MALLORY

 North of the city, outside of the then boundary wall.
 Administration

-the Abbot, William of Clown (elected 1345 died 1378).
-The
+William of Clown (elected 1345 died 1378).
+The abbey retained

-was left standing above ground.
+standing above ground.

 |